park-bench/gpgmailer/postfix.md

 ```

 To test your configuration, run the following replacing "sender address" and "recipient
 address".
-Sender address probably has to match the e-mail account being used to send mail.:
+Sender address probably has to match the e-mail account being used to send mail:
 `sudo systemctl restart postfix`
 `echo "testing" | sendmail -f '<sender address>' -v '<recipient address>'`